Does your credit union ensure a consistent message through all channels?

 Sadly, I saw this today in the mass news media.
 This morning, astronauts on the International Space Station made history by harvesting and eating the first produce grown in space.
 They grew vegetables…in space!
 Add a little oil and vinegar; we’ve got a salad!
 (No, seriously, they had little eyedroppers of oil and vinegar for flavor)

 It’s a minor historical moment where the date or event won’t be remembered, but the effects will.
 So it’s important to get that first story right.
 NPR did not.
-On their story, “One Small Bite…”, they use a feature photo of a gorgeous test garden.
+On their story, “One Small Bite…”, they first used a feature photo of a gorgeous test garden.
 Wow!
 Veggies line the walls!
 Except that isn’t on the space station.
 But now you have commenters exclaiming how wonderful the station’s garden is.

 Will these people ever find out the photo is wrong?
+(It was since updated to a less appealing, but real, shot of the veggies on ISS)

 Telling a different story from a photo is misleading journalism, and not including a simple screenshot from the live HD feed is just lazy.